OxfordDemSci/gwasdiversitymonitor/README.md

 Each call to @app.route('path') defines a path and almost all of these just return templates for pages.
 The exception is @app.route("/getCSV/<filename>") which is handling the data download for all cases and returns a file response.
 The other exception in this file is, at the top, @app.context_processor.
 This injects some functionality into our flask templates for us.
 It is used to give us a user_agent checker (check what device/browser is accessing the application) check the state of the cookie policy, and inject the google analytics key from the config file.

 The other important file here is DataLoader.py.
-This is a simple file containing a series of helper functions that route.py uses to load and reshape the data from the csv's into a shape that is workable with d3.
+This is a simple file containing a series of helper functions that route.py uses to load and reshape the data from the wrangled csv's into a shape that is workable with d3.

-Data - pulls, wrangles and creates all data used in this project.
+_Data_: pulls, wrangles and creates all data used in this project.

-Static - This subfolder contains all of the assets for the application.
-Css/sass, fonts, images and Js will all be found here.
+_Static_: This subfolder contains all of the assets for the application.
+CSS/Sass, fonts, images and js will all be found here.
 The one we care most about is the js.
 There is a script.js file which contains some global functions and then a file for each graph.

 Each graph js file contains a function, which is then called from the global template, to instantiate the graph.
 The global filters recall these functions to redraw the graphs with the new filter state. "internal" filters, eg. year and parent term for each tile, are handled by event handlers inside each graph file.

 ### Versioning

-This dashboard is currently at Version 0.9.0 (revise and resubmit stage).
+This dashboard is currently at Version 1.0.0 (with an article conditionally accepted Nature Genetics).
 Please note: although the library logs data updates, it could be that additional dictionary based classifications are required with regards to the ```/data/support/dict_replacer_broad.tsv``` file.
-Please raise an issue in this repo to alert us of any necessary entries, or any suggestions which you may have in general.
+Please raise an issue in this repo to alert us of any necessary entries, or any suggestions which you may have in general, although we will monitor this over time.

 ### License

 This work is free.
-You can redistribute it and/or modify it under the terms of the MIT license, subject to the conditions imposed by the [EMBL-EBI license](https://www.ebi.ac.uk/about/terms-of-use).
+You can redistribute it and/or modify it under the terms of the MIT license, subject to the conditions regarding the data imposed by the [EMBL-EBI license](https://www.ebi.ac.uk/about/terms-of-use).
 The dashboard comes without any warranty, to the extent permitted by applicable law.

 ### Acknowledgements

-We are grateful to the extensive help provided by [Global Initiative](https://www.global-initiative.com/) (and in particular to Jamie for writing part of this readme, and to Veatriki for designing the logo at the top).
+We are grateful to the extensive help provided by [Global Initiative](https://www.global-initiative.com/) (and in particular to Jamie, Nynke, Veatriki, Alex, Lea and Quentin).
 Additional help and specific comments came from [Ian Knowles](https://github.com/ianknowles), [Yi Liu](https://github.com/YiLiu6240), [Molly Przeworski](https://przeworskilab.com/), [Ben Domingue](https://github.com/ben-domingue), [Sam Trejo](https://cepa.stanford.edu/people/sam-trejo) and the [Sociogenome](http://www.sociogenome.org) group more generally.

-### To Do
+### Future Versions

 1. Additional tabs regarding funders, network analysis, and so forth.